dfinity/internet-identity/Demo.md

   ```
   putting in the port of the replica, and the canister id of the identity server.

-* Open open chat in your browser
+* Open open chat in your browser, by running this in `open-chat`
   ```
   google-chrome "http://$(dfx canister id website).localhost/"
   ```